Just getting started with your drone? Follow these 17 tips.

 Keep your camera moving in one direction, keep it slow and only make minor adjustments.
 No matter how great your camera, quadcopter or gimbal setup is, you’ll have to learn how to master the art of aerial videography finesse.

-Nicer gimbals can cost upwards of $379, like the DJI Zenmuse H3-3D.
+Good gimbals like the DJI Zenmuse M1 will only run you $189 on their own.
 Many gimbals cost less than this, starting at around $100-$150.
 It’s just a matter of what you fly, what kind of camera you have and what you’re willing to pay for.
-GoPro gimbals are incredibly popular right now.

 Your gimbal should use brushless motors, which have revolutionized the UAV world with their great power-to-weight ratio.
 Basically, a sensor on your camera mount is constantly telling the gimbal controller to be level.
 The gimbal controller sends signals to brushless motors that make small tweaks to the quadcopter’s pitch and roll